Frequently Asked Questions

 In this mode, sections must be present.
 Readers verify the declared section order, exact component labels, component symbols, integer identity columns, matching fixed masks and atom ids across sections, finite numeric values, physical cell geometry, positive counts and masses, and the JSON types of reserved metadata keys.

-• Per-frame total energy lives in the JSON metadata under the energy key.
+Yes.
+Per-frame total energy lives in JSON under the energy key.
+Per-atom data uses declared sections:

 {"con_spec_version":2,"sections":["forces"],"energy":-42.5,"potential":{"type":"EMT","params":{"cutoff":6.0}}}

-For ML potentials that decompose total energy into per-atom contributions, declare the energies section alongside forces and emit one scalar per atom in an Energies of Component i block:
+For ML potentials that decompose total energy into per-atom contributions, declare energies alongside forces:

 {"con_spec_version":2,"sections":["forces","energies"],"energy":-42.5}

 The per-frame energy metadata key SHOULD equal the sum of the per-atom energies section when both are present.
-Forces require potential identification (the potential key) so downstream tools know how to interpret the values.
+Frames with forces SHOULD identify the potential (potential key) so downstream tools know how to interpret the values.

 Yes.
 Two formats are detected automatically by magic bytes: